-Miguel Juárez is a multi-disciplinary scholar, artist and Paseño (El Pasoan) and the Editor-in-Chief of El Paso News.
-He has an MLS from SUNY Buffalo and a BA, MA and PhD from UTEP, as well as graduate Arts Administration and Museum Studies coursework from CSU Dominguez Hills and CSU Long Beach.
+Miguel Juárez was born and raised in El Paso, Texas.
+He is a multi-disciplinary scholar, artist and Paseño (El Pasoan) and the Editor at El Paso News.
+He has an Master of Art degree in Library Science from the State University of New York at Buffalo and a BA in Communications; an MA in Border History; and PhD in Borderlands History from UTEP; as well as graduate Arts Administration and Museum Studies coursework from CSU Dominguez Hills and CSU Long Beach, Calif.

 He was an academic librarian and archivist from 1999 to 2013.
 He has published two books: _Where Are All the Librarians of Color: The Experiences of People of Color in Academia_, co-edited with Rebecca Hankins (2016, Library Juice Press) and _Colors on Desert Walls: The Murals of El Paso_, with photographs by Cynthia Weber Farah (1997, Texas Western Press).

-He was on the editorial board of Latinx Talk, an online, interdisciplinary, peer-reviewed, and moderated forum and on the editorial board of the Social Responsibilities Round Table (SRRT) of the American Library Association.
+He was previously on the editorial board of Latinx Talk, an online, interdisciplinary, peer-reviewed, and moderated forum.
+He is currently on the editorial board of the Social Responsibilities Round Table (SRRT) of the American Library Association.
 You can contact Miguel at: email@example.com or follow him on Twitter @migueljuarez